Supervisor: Director of Horticulture

 Bachelor’s degree in ornamental horticulture or related field required, or commensurate extensive hands-on horticulture experience.
 2+ years of previous experience in garden or landscape development and management required.
 Supervisory experience required.
 Experience in a public garden preferred.
 Excellent cultivated and native plant knowledge with demonstrated experience in their selection and use.
 Knowledge of basic plant culture and disease/insect pest diagnostics under local northern Alabama conditions required.
 Ability to identify major plant genera and species, while also possessing knowledge of names and characteristics of a wide range of cultivated, ornamental, and native plants.
 Practical experience with safely operating job-related equipment and tools, including their care and maintenance.
 Must possess a valid driver’s license, which is subject to insurability, and an annual Motor Vehicle Record (MVR) report.
 Proficiency with Microsoft Office Suite, with emphasis on Word and spreadsheets.

 Physical Demands and Work Environment: The physical demands and work environment characteristics described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform these essential functions.

-● Physical Demands: Requires significant physical activity: limited lifting (up to 100 lbs. assisted) carrying (up to 30-50 lbs.), significant amount of walking over varied terrain, and traveling by vehicles.
+Physical Demands: Requires some physical activity: limited lifting and carrying (up to 50 lbs.), a significant amount of walking over varied terrain, and traveling by vehicles.
 Some travel required.
 Sense of vision in the normal range with or without correction.
 Sense of touch and the ability to wear Personal Protective Equipment required.

-● Work Environment: Work is primarily performed in greenhouses, cold frames, indoors and outdoors, in all weather conditions.
+Work Environment: Office environment and Garden grounds.
+Work is performed indoors and outdoors, in all weather conditions.